-As shown in Section 4, the proposed algorithm produces high quality results in an automatic manner, in a wide range of complex video inpainting situations: moving cameras, multiple moving objects, changing background and dynamic video textures.
-No pre-segmentation of the video is required.
-One of the most significant advantages of the proposed method is that it deals with all these situations in a single framework, rather than having to resort to separate algorithms for each case, as in [19] and [18] for instance.
+As shown in section 4, the proposed algorithm produces high-quality results in an automatic manner, in a wide range of complex video inpainting situations: moving cameras, multiple moving objects, changing background, and dynamic video textures.
+No presegmentation of the video is required.
+One of the most significant advantages of the proposed method is that it deals with all these situations in a single framework, rather than having to resort to separate algorithms for each case, as in [20] and [19], for instance.
 In particular, the problem of reconstructing dynamic video textures has not been previously addressed in other inpainting algorithms.
-This is a worthwhile advantage since the problem of synthesising video textures, which is usually done with dedicated algorithms, can be achieved in this single, coherent framework.
-Finally, our algorithm does not need any manual input other than the inpainting mask, and does not rely on foreground/background segmentation, which is the case of many other approaches [12, 19, 23, 27, 34].
+This is a worthwhile advantage since the problem of synthesizing video textures, which is usually done with dedicated algorithms, can be achieved in this single, coherent framework.
+Finally, our algorithm does not need any manual input other than the inpainting mask and does not rely on foreground/background segmentation, which is the case with many other approaches [12, 20, 24, 28, 35].